 - If a company has a one-time expense, it may drastically bring down its net income in that particular year.
-This cost is irrelevant in the subsequent years.
-Hence companies exclude such costs while making the pro forma profit and loss to give investors and analyst a better picture of the company’s financial position.
+This cost is irrelevant in subsequent years.
+Hence companies exclude such costs while making the pro forma profit and loss to give investors and analysts a better picture of the company’s financial position.

 - For some companies, the pro forma profit and loss statements provide a clear and accurate view of its performance given the nature of their business.
 Example: telephone and cable companies